WEBINAR /// DESERT TO POWER

 Establishing foothold in the Nigerian solar PV market - Navigating challenges and opportunities with Nigerian finance specialists

-Join our upcoming webinar to receive the latest information on how to establish foothold in the Nigerian solar PV market.
-Two Nigerian finance specialists will take us through the characteristics and latest data of the solar PV market and outlook before diving into the topic of structuring finance.
-The finance specialists will go over the following topics embedded in the Nigerian context:
+Two Nigerian finance specialists took us through the characteristics and latest data of the solar PV market and outlook before diving into the topic of structuring finance.
+The finance specialists went over the following topics embedded in the Nigerian context:

 - How to attract investments,